-With 2018 having been the fourth warmest year on record, signatories to the Paris Agreement have their work cut out to achieve the agreed 45% reduction in greenhouse gas emissions by 2030, and zero emissions by 2050.
+With 2020 having been the warmest year on record, signatories to the Paris Agreement have their work cut out to achieve the agreed 45% reduction in greenhouse gas emissions by 2030, and zero emissions by 2050.

 The clock is ticking.